IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

-# Switch MTLS to strict
+# Switch mTLS to strict

 **TBD**